 The muffler is designed in order to reduce the noise level and to direct the exhaust gases away from the operator.
 The exhaust gases are hot and can contain sparks, which may cause fire if directed against dry and combustible material.
-The muffler is equipped with a special spark arrestor mesh.
+Some mufflers are equipped with a special screen.